piotr-jura-udemy/laravel-cheat-sheet/0012-form-saving.md

 Simply put - each middleware is a chunk of code that runs BEFORE or AFTER the request is handled by `Controller Action` or a `Closure`.

+Below is an example flow of the request going through your application:

 ![Request flow with middleware](./middleware.png)

 An example AFTER middleware from [Laravel Docs](https://laravel.com/docs/5.7/middleware#defining-middleware)